Since the Taliban takeover of Afghanistan, more than 1,000 civilians were killed in attacks, UN says

 It noted that the attacks were carried out amid a nationwide financial and economic crisis.
 With the sharp drop in donor funding since the takeover, victims are struggling to get access to “medical, financial and psychosocial support” under the current Taliban-led government, the report said.

+Frazer said that even though Afghan "victims of armed conflict and violence struggled to access essential medical, financial and psychosocial support” prior to the takeover, this has become more difficult after the Taliban took power.

+“Help for the victims of violence is now even harder to come by because of the drop in donor funding for vital services," she added.

-The U.N. agency demanded an immediate halt to attacks and said it holds the Taliban government responsible for the safety of Afghans.
+The U.N. report also demanded an immediate halt to attacks and said it holds the Taliban government responsible for the safety of Afghans.

 The Taliban said their administration took over when Afghanistan was “on the verge of collapse” and that they “managed to rescue the country and government from a crisis" by making sound decisions and through proper management.